From the beginning Where We are Now

 Dr. Shima Hajimirza is an assistant Professor of Mechanical Engineering at Texas A&M university and the director of the Energy, Control and Optimization (ECO) lab.
 Her research interests are Radiation Heat Transfer, Renewable Energy Systems, Computational Methods and Numerical Optimization, in particular those related to the design of solar energy devices.
 Prior to her appointment at TAMU, Dr. Hajimirza was an assistant professor at California State University Pomona, where she was also a faculty member of Women in Engineering program.
 She actively participated in outreach activities that promoted involvement of young females in engineering and science.

 Dr. Astrid Layton

 Dr. Astrid Layton joined the Mechanical Engineering department as an assistant professor at Texas A&M in January 2017.
-Originally from Pittsburgh, Pennsylvania, she received her bachelor’s degree in Mechanical Engineering and a minor in Studio Arts from the University of Pittsburgh.
+She received her bachelor’s degree in Mechanical Engineering and a minor in Studio Arts from the University of Pittsburgh.
 Dr. Layton went on to complete her PhD in Mechanical Engineering from Georgia Institute of Technology in Atlanta, Georgia.
-After finishing her PhD she went abroad, working for 2 ½ years in Metz, France for Georgia Tech Lorraine (Georgia Tech’s France campus) teaching Fluid Mechanics and Heat Transfer while she attempted to learn French.
 At Texas A&M, Dr. Layton does research in Bio-Inspired Systems Design for Sustainability, looking at nature’s networks for inspiration on how to better design sustainable and robust human engineered systems.
-She is also a member of the TAMU Energy Institute on campus with an interest in extending bio-inspired design to energy networks.

 MEEN Girls Directors